anfelo/chilimycoffee/html/guides/build-asteroids-in-c-with-raylib/player-movement.md

 ```

 In this function we check if the player ship has reach one of the limits in the
-x and y axis and we update the position based on that, to wrap to the opposite side
+x and y axis and we update the position based on that, to wrap to the oposite side
 of the screen.